microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 ![](../graphics/adsconnect.png)

 Note that you can connect to your local instance of SQL Server 2019 here.
 Let's do that first.
 You can also supply a Server group and Name, if you want to group different connections together.
-For example, when you connect to SQL Server 2019, you might place it in a new Server group called **SQL Server 2019**.
+For example, when you connect to SQL Server 2019, create new Server group called **SQL Server 2019**.
 Since you are on a local server use a Server of **.** and connect to SQL Server 2019 by selecting **Connect**.

 ![](../graphics/adsconnectss.png)